Last Updated on May 16, 2024 by Sarah Wilson

 Finally…

-We hope you have enjoyed our guide.
-We will keep updating this guide as and when we discover more places in Valletta.
+I hope you have enjoyed our guide.
+I will keep updating this guide as I discover more places in Valletta.
 If there’s any place you feel that should be on this list, drop a line in the comments below.

 Fort St Angelo in The Three Cities of Malta